dante4rt/nillion-airdrop-bot/README.md

    npm install
    ```

+3. Prepare `accounts.json` and/or `privateKeys.json` and `recipients.json` files.
+    - The `accounts.json` file should contain an array of mnemonics for your wallet accounts.
-3. Prepare `accounts.json` and `recipients.json` files.
-The `accounts.json` file should contain an array of mnemonics for your wallet accounts.
-The `recipients.json` file (optional) can contain an array of recipient addresses to send tokens to.
+    - The `privateKeys.json` file should contain an array of private keys for your wallet accounts.
+    - The `recipients.json` file (optional) can contain an array of recipient addresses to send tokens to.
 If not provided, the bot will generate new addresses for each transaction.

 4. Run the bot: